satyam878/blooddonationportal/README.md

-This is a Blood Donation Portal Used By Team Uddeshhya, KIET, Ghaziabad.
+This is a Blood Donation Portal Used By Team Uddeshhya, KIET, Ghaziabad, Uttar Pradesh.